MH-PAVEL/shopping-card/README.md

 # shopingCard

 ## Features
-A Moblie phone buy site . full use core javaScript
+A Moblie phone add to cart page using core javaScript

 ### shopingCard
 - use core javaScript and core functionlety .